 The School of Law at the University of Aberdeen is a strong and thriving research community that dates back to 1495, when Law was one of the original subjects taught at the founding of our university.

 Now in its sixth century, our School of Law has a large body of students and faculty members to bring many diverse voices and perspectives to our research and learning activities.
-We have about 60 faculty members available to help you on your studies.
-We usually have about 900 undergraduates, 350 in LLM or other postgraduate programmes, and about 60 PhD students.
-We have faculty and students from every continent except Antarctica, we have a wide array of religions and faith present, and we invite applications and accept students with all kinds of identities and backgrounds.
+We have faculty and students from across the globe, we have a wide array of religions and faith present, and we invite applications and accept students with all kinds of identities and backgrounds.

-What we are looking for are excellent scholars, and we welcome everyone who wants to undertake legal research at the highest levels of excellence!
+What we are looking for are passionate researchers, and we welcome everyone who wants to pursue a PhD at the highest levels of excellence!

 Why Study with Us?